-Annex 05 – Details on Recommendation #5: Changing Aspects of ICANN’s Mission, Commitments and Core Values
+Annex 05 – Recommendation #5: Changing Aspects of ICANN’s Mission, Commitments and Core Values

 1. Summary

 The CCWG-Accountability is recommending changes to the ICANN Bylaws to assure that the Bylaws reflect the CCWG-Accountability recommendations.

 Note: The language proposed in this recommendation for ICANN Bylaw revisions is conceptual in nature at this stage.
 External legal counsel and the ICANN legal team will draft final language for these revisions to the Articles of Incorporation and Bylaws.